Used and loved by millions

 Linguistic Context

-The idiomatic phrase "back to square one" functions as an adverbial phrase, modifying a verb to indicate a return to the initial stage of a process or situation.
-Ludwig provides numerous examples demonstrating this function.
+The phrase "back to square one" functions as an idiomatic expression indicating a return to the initial stage of a process or project.
+Ludwig provides numerous examples demonstrating its use across various contexts.

 Expression frequency: Very common